Variables and types¶

 Boolean¶

-.
+A boolean is either true or false.
 Booleans can not mix with integers in

-expressions unless there is an explicit typecast (int(false)==0
+expressions unless there is an explicit typecast (int(false)==0 and

-) or the integer is a 1 bit signed integer (0 and -1).
+int(true)==-1) or the integer is a 1 bit signed integer (0 and -1).
 Unlike

 integers, booleans do not support undefined value.
 A typecast from integer to

-let b = true
+const b = true

-let c = 3
+const c = 3

-if c { call(x) } // compile error, 'c' is not a boolean expression
+if c { call(x) } // error: 'c' is not a boolean expression

 if c!=0 { call(x) } // OK

-var d = b or false // OK
+mut d = b or false // OK

-let e = 0xfeed
+const e = 0xfeed

-if e@[3] { // OK, bit extraction for single bit returns a boolean
+if e#[3] { // OK, bit extraction for single bit returns a boolean

 call(x)